Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \begin{lemma} There exists some full-actuation gain $E$ such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the system \eqref{SHI::eq::clE} if and only if there exists a symmetric matrix $X \cg 0$ satisfying \eqref{SHI::theo::eq::lmi_gsb}. \end{lemma}

-Based on a designed full-actuation gain $E$ we can formulate another set of convex LMI conditions that are sufficient for static output-feedback design.
-The proof is analogous to the one of Theorem \ref{SHI::theo::ofF} and thus omitted.
+Based on a designed full-actuation gain $E$ we can formulate another set of LMI conditions that are sufficient for static output-feedback design.
+The proof is analogous to the one of Theorem \ref{SHI::theo::ofF} and can hence be omitted.

-\begin{theorem} Let $G_{ij}$ and $U$ be as in Theorem \ref{SHI::theo::of} and let $G^E$ be the transfer matrix corresponding to \eqref{SHI::eq::clE}.
+\begin{theorem} Let $G_{11}$ and $U$ be as in Theorem \ref{SHI::theo::of} and let $G^E_{11}$ be the transfer matrix corresponding to \eqref{SHI::eq::clE}.
 Further, suppose that $A + E_1C_2$ is stable.
 Then there exists a static controller \eqref{SHI::eq::con_of2} for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system if there exists a symmetric matrix $Y$ satisfying